MattTW/HoneyAlarmServer/README.md

 This project uses the [Ademco TPI provided by Eyez-On](http://forum.eyez-on.com/FORUM/viewtopic.php?f=6&t=301).
-It processes events and passes commands to the Envisalink server and provides an easy to use HTTP interface for clients to all.
+It processes events and passes commands to the Envisalink server and provides an easy to use HTTP interface for clients.

 This project was originally a fork of the [AlarmServer project for DSC panels](https://github.com/juggie/AlarmServer) - credit to them for the base code.
 However, the API's between DSC and Honeywell are so different that it didn't make sense to try to maintain a single codebase.